ethercore/docs/vision/README.md

 ---
 description: >-
-  This page describes the vision of EtherCore, about why we should use EtherCore platform, etc.
+  This page describes the vision of EtherCore
 ---

 # EtherCore Vision